kaitlin-a/kaitlin-a.github.io/README.md

 ## About Me

-I am passionate about [Your Field/Interest] and have dedicated my work to [Brief Description of Your Work].
+I am passionate about technology and humanitarinism, dedicating my work to developing innovative solutions that drive social impact.
+With a strong foundation in Computer Science and Applied Physics, I have led projects like the Rescue Operations Assistant (ROA), which secured first place in the National Science Foundation Competition.
+My work spans across various fields, including engineering, data science, and community-driven initiatives, aiming to blend technology with real-world applications to solve pressing problems.
 This website serves as a platform to share my research and projects with a broader audience.

 ## Research Papers